cortelucas/mock_csv_file/README.md

 <br><br>

 # **CSV record generator**
-Script for creating a mock csv of 20,000,000 records.
+Script to generate a csv with the amount passed by the user. id,name will be generated.

 To see a data model [click here](https://github.com/cortelucas/mock_csv_file/blob/main/data/records.zip)